Skip to main content

 Seok-woo doesn’t actively begin to attain these characteristics until the stop in Daejon.
 This is where the passengers disembark with the promise of the military escorting them to safety only to find that the military has also been infected, leaving them to flee back to the train.
 A few things happen during this chapter that initiate Seok-woo’s all-important character growth.

 First, his own methods fail him.
 He tries to sneak out the back door so he doesn’t have to go into quarantine with all the other plebians, and this only puts him and Su-an in danger when he discovers that the zombies have taken over the station.
 Second, he sees firsthand that his approach only put him and his daughter in danger, and not just in the hypothetical danger she was in on the train.
-There’s a sequence that spells out explicitly that he put Soo-an in a position where she is in danger of being taken by the zombies and he cannot save her.
+It is spelled out explicitly that he made Soo-an vulnerable to being taken out by the zombies.
 Soo-an is only spared because Sang-hwa is there to scoop her out of the jaws of the undead, and that’s the third thing: Seok-woo realizes he cannot make it out of this without leaning on the goodness of others, even those he considers “beneath” him.
+He jumps from the camp of other businessmen to that of the working class, the homeless, and the young.

 From there, he allies with Sangh-hwa and the other survivors.
 One of the most memorable sequences of the film has Seok-woo and the others braving the zombie-infested train to rescue their loved ones after being separated during the massacre at Daejon.
 They ultimately succeed in this endeavor, but Sangh-hwa will have to seal their victory by sacrificing his life.